yashy3nugu/Sort-By-Face/README.md

 ## Sort an entire corpus of photos
 - Run `python sort_images.py`.
 This runs the clustering algorithm with the default parameters of threshold and iterations for the clustering algorithm.
 - If you want to tweak the parameters, run `python sort_images.py -t threshold -itr num-iterations` to alter the threshold and iterations respectively.
+- If you think pictures are missing try reducing the threshold and increasing the iterations.
+Something like `0.64` and `35` iterations should work.
 - Once the clustering is finished all the images are stored into a folder called `Sorted-pictures`.
 Each subdirectory in it corresponds to the unique person identified.

 ## Get pictures of a single person from the corpus.